vmmc2/Marvelous/README.md

 # Marvelous
-A web application to help comics readers to manage their collections more easily.
+A web application that help comics readers to manage their Marvel Comics collections more easily.

 ## Roadmap
 ### Sign-Up, Sign-In and Sign-Out related functionalities